adithyaravi12/online-aid-bt_tb/README.md

 # Online Aid For Detecting Brain Tumor And Tuberculosis Using Deep Learning

-A online application with a trained CNN model detects the existence of a brain tumor or tuberculosis using photographs of the patient's x-ray and MRI scan.
+An online application with a trained CNN model detects the existence of a brain tumor or tuberculosis using photographs of the patient's x-ray and MRI scan.

 ## Publication